prasenjeet-symon/indexed-pdb/README.md

 Adds or updates a record in store with the given value and key.
 If the store uses in-line keys and key is specified a "DataError" DOMException will be thrown.

 If put() is used, any existing record with the key will be replaced.
-If add() is used, and if a record with the key already exists the request will fail, with request's error set to a "ConstraintError" DOMException.

-If successful, request's result will be the record's key.
+If add() is used, and if a record with the key already exists the request will fail, with request's error set to a "ConstraintError" DOMException.If successful, request's result will be the record's key.

+---

 **`IDBObjectStoreWrapper.addAll(value)`** @return **` Promise<any[]> `**

 - `value ` : Array of the value to add to object store.

 This method will only work if object store uses in-line keys.
 This method will add all the values of the array with single call.
 If successful, request's result will be the record's keys

+---